19hours/sg-statutes/Acts/Income Tax Act.md

 13S\.—(1) Subject to subsections (1B) and (4), there shall be exempt from tax the income derived by an approved shipping investment enterprise —

-(a) from the chartering or finance leasing of any sea-going ship, acquired by the approved shipping investment enterprise before or during the period of its approval referred to in subsection (3), to —
+(a) before 25 March 2016 from the chartering or finance leasing of any sea-going ship, acquired by the approved shipping investment enterprise before or during the period of its approval referred to in subsection (3), to —

 (i) a person who is neither resident in Singapore nor a permanent establishment in Singapore; or